-Led by the Network, Central Computing and Telecommunications Supervisor, this area is responsible for networks, email, central hardware, software systems, databases, interfaces between systems, security, and application programming.
-This group also supports campus construction projects, ensures that state and federal reporting requirements are met, and manages the college's website.
+Led by the Network, Central Computing and Telecommunications Supervisor, this area is responsible for networks, email, central hardware and software systems and databases, interfaces between systems, security, and application programming.
+This group also supports campus construction projects and manages the college's website.